nhcooper123/pinniped-macro/README.md

 -------
 ## Metatree

-Code for the metatree is within the `metatree/` folder
+Code for the metatree is within the `metatree/` folder.

+### Data
+All data are available from the [NHM Data Portal](https://doi.org/10.5519/vmbrpkuq), but are too large to upload to GitHub.

+### Analyses

 -------
 ## Biogeography analyses